Emas15/LeetCode_Solution/README.md

-# LeetCode_Solve_in_C-
+# LeetCode_Solution
-This repository contains all the leetcode problem's solution in C++.
+This repository contains all the leetcode problem's solution in C++ and Java.
 With the solution code many helpful materials related to solution is given.